GianmarcoMidena/images-to-dataset/README.md

-# Images to tfrecords
+# Images to dataset
-A tool for building a Tensorflow dataset from a set of images.
+A tool for building a CSV or a Tensorflow dataset from a set of images.

 ## Usage example
 ```
 python images_to_dataset \
     -input_data_root "images" \
     -output_dir "dataset" \
+    -output_format "tfrecords" \
     -n_splits 10 \ # OPTIONAL
     -shuffle \ # OPTIONAL
     -stratify \ # OPTIONAL